null

 What are the potential risks of EV battery chargers to property?

 Malfunctions can cause fires or explosions, due to a manufacturing defect, glitch in the charging process or damage to the battery.
 This is a problem because lithium-ion battery fires can be difficult to control or suppress and they release toxic fumes.
-Having fire safety measures incorporated in charger design is critical.
+Having fire safety measures incorporated in EV charger design is critical.

 Since the charging process generates heat the environment needs to be adequately ventilated, with cooling systems to counteract the risk of battery heat leading to damage or fire.
 Charging equipment and infrastructure must be appropriate for the high electrical current demands of fast charging EVs.